 What Is a Business Credit Card and How Does It Work?

-Business credit cards are a type of credit card designed for businesses owners.
-These credit cards generally work like personal credit cards, but they’re designed to help business owners pay for expenses while keeping business and personal finances separate.
-They may have features and rewards programs geared toward businesses.
+Business credit cards are a type of credit card designed for business owners.
+They generally work like personal credit cards, but they’re designed to help business owners pay for expenses while keeping business and personal finances separate.
+They may have features and rewards programs geared toward business spending.

 Let’s look at what business credit cards are, how they work and how to know if they’re right for you.